fanoframework/fanoframework.github.io/security/handling-cors/index.md

 ## Attach CORS middleware to application middleware

-To attach CORS middleware instance to application middleware collection
+Attach CORS middleware instance to application middleware collection to ensure CORS middleware is executed for all application routes.

 ```
 globalMiddlewares.addBefore(container.get('cors') as IMiddleware);